 - Climate Change

+- Cyber Liability

+- Class Actions

 - Joint and Several Liability (The 1% Rule)

-- Class Actions

 - Changing Legal Landscape

 - Future Care Costs

-- Cyber Liability
+- Transit Claims

-There is clearly a shift in a number of areas that impact the cost of municipal claims.
-All of the insurers of municipal governments are being impacted by this increasing cost of claims, and will need to respond in order to ensure that premiums are adequate to pay for these claims.
+There is clearly an increase in a number of areas that impact the cost of municipal claims.
+All of the insurers of municipal governments are being impacted by this increasing cost of claims and will need to respond in order to ensure that premiums are adequate to pay for these claims.